 Stepney City Farm

-Funding towards urban farm project in deprived community in East London will help educational programme to flourish.
+Our funding to urban farm project in deprived community in East London will help educational programme to flourish.

 Stepney City Farm is a working farm, providing environmental education and outdoor learning in Tower Hamlets.
 The grant of £5000 from the Axis Foundation will purchase desks and chairs for their classroom and replace deteriorated furniture.